orendain/DemeoMods/README.md

 - Enemies that melee you will be counter-attacked for 1 damage

 **Barbarian:**
 - 7 max health.
-You are immune to being Netted as well as non-boss Petrify and Slime damage
+You are immune to Petrify and Slime damage
 - Critical damage increased by 2
 - Normal start cards plus The Leviathan and Barbaric Chainwhip
 - Barbaric Chainwhip area coverage changed from 3x3 to 5x5 and does 1 more damage